mu-semtech/project/docs/discussions/design-philosophy.md

 ![A venndiagram of two circles.
 The registration service circle encapsulates E-mail, Date of birth, Username and Password.
 The login service circle goes over Username and Password](../../assets/shared-data-models.excalidraw.svg)
 Semantic models have a bunch of advantages:
 - They can easily be appended upon ([2b: expandability](#2-functionality-through-interoperability))
-- They allow re-using the same models: the same model can be used for username/password, OAuth, or even mock logins ([2a: Maximize freedom, 2b: Expandability](#2-functionality-through-interoperability))
+- They allow re-using the same models: the same model can be used for username/password, OAuth, or even mock logins ([1a: efficient development, 1d: allow reusing](#1-productivity-through-simplicity), [2a: maximize freedom, 2b: expandability](#2-functionality-through-interoperability))

 ## Implementations